tromp/cuckoo/README.md

 These bounties are to expire at the end of 2016.
 They are admittedly modest in size, but then claiming them might only require one or two insightful tweaks to my existing implementations.

-I invite anyone who'd like to see my claims refuted to extend any of these bounties with amounts of your crypto-currency of choice.
+I invite anyone who'd like to see my claims tested to extend any of these bounties.

-(I don't have any crypto-currencies to offer myself, but if need be, I might be able to convert a bounty through a trusted 3rd party)

 Happy bounty hunting!